 But before taking a decision and getting clear of the confusion he should remember his words and his promise which he made during the Cairo speech and the UN speech last year.
 If he fails in coming out of the traditional US bias towards the Palestine then not only would be proved a liar but also his slogan of change would be proved a deception, on the basis of which he could reach the White House three years back.

 Roznama Sahafat (Journalism Daily), Delhi

-Amna Sunmbul is a Research Student at the School of International Studies, Jawaharlal Nehru University.
+Md.
+Muddassir Quamar is a Doctoral Candidate at the School of International Studies, Jawaharlal Nehru University.
 Email

 As part of its editorial policy, the MEI@ND standardizes spelling and date formats to make the text uniformly accessible and stylistically consistent.
 The views expressed here are those of the author and do not necessarily reflect the views/positions of the MEI@ND.
 Editor, MEI@ND: P R Kumaraswamy